Skip to main content

 The report card below summarises the key actions consumers, governments and businesses need to take in order to help meet the CCC's 2030 targets.

-Actions for government Decarbonise electricity supply; sense check road building; support walking, cycling and public transport.
+Actions for government Introduce climate statutory duty for councils; sense check road building; support walking, cycling and public transport.
 Halt airport expansion; frequent-flyer levy; encourage efficiency gains; aviation tax reform.
 EV purchase subsidies; support rapid rollout of charging infrastructure; mandatory zero-emission sales targets.

 Actions for companies Sell more electric vehicles; continue innovating on decarbonising HGVs; reduce distance travelled.
-Replace business travel; increase plane efficiency; develop sustainable aviation fuel.
-Switch to electric cars and vans; invest in charging infrastructure.
+Replace business travel; increase plane efficiency; plan towards a just transition for aviation industry.
+Switch to electric cars and vans; invest in charging infrastructure; support the Climate & Nature bill.

 The reports include the evidence behind all the information.